Mercedes-Benz EQA Review & Prices

 Power outputs: 190hp / 228hp / 292hp

-It’s a bit trickier to tell the Mercedes EQA from the GLA when you look at it from the side, but the electric model does get some chrome strips, side skirts and a set of new alloy wheels.
-These kick-off at 18 inches, can be had up to 20 inches, and have all been designed to cut through the air better than the alloys on a GLA.
+It’s a bit trickier to tell the Mercedes EQA from the GLA when you look at it from the side, with this electric car having the same smooth, pebble-like shape as its petrol-powered stablemate.
+The EQA does come with some unique alloy wheels though, kicking off at 18 inches and rising to 20 inches.
+They’ve also been designed to cut through the air more efficiently than the GLA’s rims, helping to eke out a few more miles from a charge.

 The designers have been busy at the back, too.
-You get some new brake lights and another full-width light bar.
+You get some new brake lights and a full-width light bar like at the front.
 And, because this takes up a lot of space on the bootlid, Mercedes had to move the number plate down onto the bumper instead.

 There’s also the ‘Hey Mercedes’ voice command feature, which tries its best to understand commands spoken in plain English.
-Although, this system isn’t as good as BMW’s personal assistant.
+This system isn’t as good as BMW’s personal assistant, though.

 The Mercedes EQA feels classy enough, but it’s really let down by its practicality